OlafMerkert/tng-automation/TASKSHEET.md

 ## Mosquitto
 - Visit the mosquitto download website at https://mosquitto.org/download
-- Select your Os version installer
+- Select your OS version installer
+- Add mosquitto folder to environment path if necessary

 Alternatively use package manager: